Vuforia SDK Tutorial for Beginners: Setting Image Targets

 Vuforia SDK Tutorial

 To get started with this Vuforia SDK tutorial for Unity, first you need to download the Vuforia SDK for Unity platform.
-You can download it from here.
+You can download it from the Vuforia official website.

 Once you have downloaded, open the Vuforia developer portal.
 If you are using Vuforia for the first time, then you will need to Register on its developer site.
 Once you have done that, go to its develop section.